schaefsteven/ss-web-services/content/blog/my-first-three-months-on-linux/index.md

 # What I'm loving about Linux

 I've fallen in love with my tiling window manager.
 I haven't decided if i3 is ultimately the one for me, but the efficient use of screen real estate is great.
-It was always frustrated in Windows (and GNOME) by how difficult it seemed to be just to see all of the stuff I wanted to see at once.
+I was always frustrated in Windows (and GNOME) by how difficult it seemed to be just to see all of the stuff I wanted to see at once.
 Being able to instantly move between workspaces with keyboard shortcuts is fantastic.

 Along with that, I've been developing a very comprehensive keyboard-centric workflow using i3, Rofi, Tridactyl on Firefox, Ranger, and Neovim.
 It feels like the right way to use a computer.